tc39/proposal-temporal/docs/timezone.md

 This mode also matches the behavior of cross-platform standards like [RFC 5545 (iCalendar)](https://tools.ietf.org/html/rfc5545).

 During "skipped" clock time like the hour after DST starts in the Spring, this method interprets invalid times using the pre-transition time zone offset if `'compatible'` or `'later'` is used or the post-transition time zone offset if `'earlier'` is used.
-This behavior avoids exceptions when converting non-existent `Temporal.DateTime` values to `Temporal.Absolute`, but it also means that values during these periods will result in a different `Temporal.DateTime` in "round-trip" conversions to `Temporal.Absolute` and back again.
+This behavior avoids exceptions when converting non-existent `Temporal.DateTime` values to `Temporal.Instant`, but it also means that values during these periods will result in a different `Temporal.DateTime` in "round-trip" conversions to `Temporal.Instant` and back again.

 For usage examples and a more complete explanation of how this disambiguation works and why it is necessary, see [Resolving ambiguity](./ambiguity.md).

-If the result is earlier or later than the range that `Temporal.Absolute` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then a `RangeError` will be thrown, no matter the value of `disambiguation`.
+If the result is earlier or later than the range that `Temporal.Instant` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then a `RangeError` will be thrown, no matter the value of `disambiguation`.

-### timeZone.**getPossibleAbsolutesFor**(_dateTime_: Temporal.DateTime) : array&lt;Temporal.Absolute&gt;
+### timeZone.**getPossibleInstantsFor**(_dateTime_: Temporal.DateTime) : array&lt;Temporal.Instant&gt;

 **Parameters:**

 - `dateTime` (`Temporal.DateTime`): A calendar date and wall-clock time to convert.

-**Returns:** An array of `Temporal.Absolute` objects, which may be empty.
+**Returns:** An array of `Temporal.Instant` objects, which may be empty.

-This method returns an array of all the possible absolute times that could correspond to the calendar date and wall-clock time indicated by `dateTime`.
+This method returns an array of all the possible instant times that could correspond to the calendar date and wall-clock time indicated by `dateTime`.

-Normally there is only one possible absolute time corresponding to a wall-clock time, but around a daylight saving change, a wall-clock time may not exist, or the same wall-clock time may exist twice in a row.
+Normally there is only one possible instant time corresponding to a wall-clock time, but around a daylight saving change, a wall-clock time may not exist, or the same wall-clock time may exist twice in a row.
 See [Resolving ambiguity](./ambiguity.md) for usage examples and a more complete explanation.

-Although this method is useful for implementing a custom time zone or custom disambiguation behaviour, usually you won't have to use this method; `Temporal.TimeZone.prototype.getAbsoluteFor()` will be more convenient for most use cases.
+Although this method is useful for implementing a custom time zone or custom disambiguation behaviour, usually you won't have to use this method; `Temporal.TimeZone.prototype.getInstantFor()` will be more convenient for most use cases.
-During "skipped" clock time like the hour after DST starts in the Spring, `Temporal.TimeZone.prototype.getAbsoluteFor()` returns a `Temporal.Absolute` (by default interpreting the `Temporal.DateTime` using the pre-transition time zone offset), while this method returns zero results during those skipped periods.
+During "skipped" clock time like the hour after DST starts in the Spring, `Temporal.TimeZone.prototype.getInstantFor()` returns a `Temporal.Instant` (by default interpreting the `Temporal.DateTime` using the pre-transition time zone offset), while this method returns zero results during those skipped periods.

-### timeZone.**getNextTransition**(_startingPoint_: Temporal.Absolute) : Temporal.Absolute
+### timeZone.**getNextTransition**(_startingPoint_: Temporal.Instant) : Temporal.Instant

 **Parameters:**

-- `startingPoint` (`Temporal.Absolute`): Time after which to find the next DST transition.
+- `startingPoint` (`Temporal.Instant`): Time after which to find the next DST transition.

-**Returns:** A `Temporal.Absolute` object representing the next DST transition in this time zone, or `null` if no transitions later than `startingPoint` could be found.
+**Returns:** A `Temporal.Instant` object representing the next DST transition in this time zone, or `null` if no transitions later than `startingPoint` could be found.

 This method is used to calculate future DST transitions after `startingPoint` for this time zone.